Pirates vs. Diamondbacks Player Props Betting Odds

-Player prop bet options for Christian Walker, Bryan Reynolds and others are listed when the Arizona Diamondbacks visit the Pittsburgh Pirates at PNC Park on Friday at 6:35 PM ET.
+Christian Walker and Bryan Reynolds are two of the players with prop bets for the taking when the Arizona Diamondbacks and the Pittsburgh Pirates square off at PNC Park on Saturday (beginning at 4:05 PM ET).

 Bet on this matchup or its props with DraftKings!